kyma-project/serverless/docs/user/tutorials/01-50-sync-function-with-gitops.md

 This tutorial shows how you can automate the deployment of local Kyma resources on a cluster using the GitOps logic.
 You will use [Kyma CLI](https://github.com/kyma-project/cli) to create an inline Python Function.
 You will later push the resource to a GitHub repository of your choice and set up a GitOps operator to monitor the given repository folder and synchronize any changes in it with your cluster.
 For the purpose of this tutorial, you will install and use the [Flux](https://fluxcd.io/flux/get-started/) GitOps operator and a lightweight [k3d](https://k3d.io/) cluster.

+> [!TIP]
->**TIP:** Although this tutorial uses Flux to synchronize Git resources with the cluster, you can use an alternative GitOps operator for this purpose, such as [Argo](https://argoproj.github.io/argo-cd/).
+> Although this tutorial uses Flux to synchronize Git resources with the cluster, you can use an alternative GitOps operator for this purpose, such as [Argo](https://argoproj.github.io/argo-cd/).

 ## Prerequisites